The Eternal Flier

-Some Nazi figures are difficult to write about.
-There are things about them which are exciting and romantic - but, they are Nazis.
+Some German figures of World War II are difficult to write about.
+There are things about them which are exciting and romantic - but, they served a horrible cause.
 However, write about them we must, because they are important figures in history from whom we can learn, pivotal figures of the last (hopefully) world war.

 |Hanna Reitsch on 27 August 1938 (Heinrich von der Becke, Federal Archive).|